-When the Fire Safety (England) Regulations 2022 come into force on 23rd January 2023, responsible persons will, in high-rise residential buildings, be required, to install and maintain a secure information box in or on the building.
+The Fire Safety (England) Regulations 2022 require responsible persons to install and maintain a secure information box in or on the high-rise residential buildings.

 Secure information boxes are intended for use by the FRS during a fire.
 The information in the box allows first attending crews to be able to understand the layout of the building and to respond effectively through use of these plans in a dynamic environment without having to rely on technology.